Introduction to Surgical Foundations

 - Technical Skills (Centre for Simulation-Based Learning and MUMC Anatomy)

-Exam: The Royal College of Physicians and Surgeons of Canada will hold the Surgical Foundations exam October 13th - 14th, 2020.
+Exam: The Royal College of Physicians and Surgeons of Canada will hold the Surgical Foundations exam October 4th and 5th, 2021.
 Click here for details.